nxp-imx/efficientdet-imx/README.md

 ### Tensorflow

 Additional libraries need to be built.
-More specifically, you need to compile `libtensorflow.so` shared library and install OpenCV.
+More specifically, you need to compile `libtensorflow-lite.so` shared library and install OpenCV.
 For Tensorflow shared library, you will need to install the following:
 * **Tensorflow github repository** : https://github.com/tensorflow/tensorflow.git
 * **Bazel build tool**